 Request More Information About the PhD in Theology

-concentration in either New Testament or Theological Studies.
-“Theological Studies” is defined integratively, with students working in Christian ethics, church history and historical theology, liturgical theology, public theology, political theology, practical theology, systematic theology, and theology and culture.
+In the Center for Advanced Theological Studies (CATS), “Theological Studies” is defined integratively, with students working in Christian ethics, church history and historical theology, liturgical theology, public theology, political theology, practical theology, systematic theology, and theology and culture.

 RESIDENTIAL AND HYBRID STUDY

-Students studying in the Theological Studies Concentration may complete their work either in residence on Fuller Seminary’s Pasadena Campus or in a hybrid format.
+Students may complete their work either in residence on Fuller Seminary’s Pasadena Campus or in a hybrid format.

 Before You Apply